 x

 These are all markers that I was able to locate by descriptions and documentation online.
 Most of them are verified at least via Google Street View.
-I also added marker that got mentioned somewhere on the internet or in publications, but that are unverified and places where the markers got removed.
+I also added markers that got mentioned somewhere on the internet or in publications, but that are unverified.
+And I added locations where the markers got removed.
 This is just to have them on record.
 Please tell me about your findings and correct me if I am wrong somewhere.

-It seems that many markers got relocated due to highway expansion.
-Sometimes by local churches or private people.
-Some of them ended up on private property.
-Around Middlesboro, KY markers were planted on new places or displays were recreated.
-All thanks to the initiative of Catherine and Clyde Mayes who documented everything around the late nineties.
+Many markers were relocated due to highway expansion.
+Sometimes by local churches or individuals.
+Some of them ended up on private property, out of sight of the public.
+Around Middlesboro, KY, Mayes’ remaining markers were donated to the Museum of Appalachia, and some were planted in new places.
+All thanks to the initiative of Catherine and Clyde Mayes who documented everything around Mayes work in the late nineties.

 ” class=”attachment-thumbnail size-thumbnail wp-post-image” alt=”Mayes cross from the iconic James Karales photo of the Selma to Montgomery protest march, 1964″>